 Scavenger Hunt Berlin – from Alexanderplatz to Checkpoint Charlie

-If you are looking for great vacations with teen ideas, then look no further than a family scavenger hunt.
-There are quite a few different scavenger hunts to do in Berlin for families.
+If you are looking for great vacations with teen ideas, look no further than a family scavenger hunt.
+There are many different scavenger hunts for families to do in Berlin.

 Kayak Tour through East Berlin for teens